JerryO3/chatbot-v1/README.md

 1. **Private-GPT throws an error when a query is sent when there are no ingested files.**

     See this [github issue](https://github.com/ollama/ollama/issues/3052).
 Currently chatbot-v1 does not support chat without documents, but this will be fixed soon.
 In the meantime, queries submitted when no documents are ingested do not generate any response.

+2. **Cannot access gated repo for url ...
+You must be authenticated to access it.**

+    See this [github issue](https://github.com/zylon-ai/private-gpt/issues/1861).
+To get access to the model, you additionally will need to request for model access on your Huggingface account.

 Do [let me know](https://github.com/JerryO3/chatbot-v1/issues) if there are any other issues/bugs, I'll try my best to take a look.